A long essay.

 Cultural evolution involves three central processes; adaptation, remembering and forgetting.

 Cultures adapt and change over time in response to climatic change, migration and settlement in new environments, interaction with other groups or cultures, changes in the availability and types of resources especially food, technological, artistic and religious innovation, and many other factors.
 Culture has undergone great change throughout the history of Homo sapiens, modern human.
 It is important to note that all cultures continue to adapt and change over time and that none is fixed or static.
 What is more important though is the rate of adaptation and change.

 As I depict below cultural adaptation was relatively glacial for most of the first 50,000 years of the history of humankind out of Africa.
-It was so slow that change was probably largely unnoticed, until the advent of the agricultural revolution about 12,000 years ago.
+It was so slow that change was probably largely unnoticed, until the advent of the agricultural revolution about 12,000 years ago in the Middle East, China and South America, spreading then to the rest of the known world.
 The agricultural revolution brought with it new ways of living and being after countless millennia of hunting and gathering.
 It brought with it new gods and new religions.
 That revolution was followed by the scientific revolution of the 14th century through to the 18th century, the industrial revolution of the 18th and 19th centuries, and the technological revolution of our time.

 The agricultural and scientific revolutions did not reach into the lives of the ancestors of the Polynesians though, in their journey out of what is now called Asia into and across the Pacific.
 Perhaps the major changes in the lives of the Polynesians were as a result of sea going wanderlust, voyaging, exploration, migration and settlement as they peopled the Pacific.
 Whilst the Polynesians did travel huge distances the culture probably traveled with them from island to island without undergoing radical or even significant change.